Niya Petrova: the globe-trotting free-spirited musician, activist and winner of 'The Voice' Bulgaria

-Niya knows exactly who she is- and she is more than a voice.
-A talent show will not compromise that: “I was never willing to change myself to win something.”
+But Niya is more than a voice.
+She knows exactly who she is and a talent show will not compromise that.
+“I was never willing to change myself to win something.”

 I decided on what kinds of sounds, and then a bit of a melody.
 Then I start humming it, then the guy who is making the music just patches it up.
 Then I start making the lyrics.